qBraid/qBraid/docs/sdk/programs.rst

 Random circuits
 -----------------

-The ``qbraid.programs.testing`` module contains a number of functions that can be helpful for testing, quick calculations, verification, or other general use.
+The ``qbraid.interface`` module contains a number of functions that can be helpful for testing, quick calculations, verification, or other general use.
 One of these is the ``random_circuit`` function, which creates a random circuit of any supported frontend program type.
 Here, we've created a random ``cirq.Circuit`` with four qubits and depth four: